lucia-auth/lucia/pages/sessions/cookies/nextjs.md

 }
 ```

-We recommend creating a reusable function and wrapping the it with `cache()` so it can be called multiple times without incurring multiple database calls.
+We recommend creating a reusable `getCurrentSession()` function that wraps the validation logic with `cache()` so it can be called multiple times without incurring multiple database calls.

 ```ts
 import { cookies } from "next/headers";